 Who Is Typically Abusing Molly, and What Are the Typical Demographics of a Molly Addict?

 As we’ve already covered, MDMA first gained its popularity among young adults and adolescents at raves and in nightclubs.
 That being said, it’s known that the typical MDMA-user profile is changing, and the drug has spread beyond the nightclub scene.

 The drug that was once used by predominantly white youths has spread among a broad ethnic group range.
 For example, the National Institute on Drug Abuse has said that there are increasing reports coming out of Chicago that young, low-income African-Americans are using.

 So, it’s clear many people are using MDMA/Molly, and that it’s a problem for many different groups in our society.

 get the help you deserve at JourneyPure’s Molly addiction rehab facility in Florida

 Addiction is a chronic relapsing disease characterized by certain behaviors.
 If your loved one continues using Molly despite negative lifestyle consequences, they may be suffering from Molly addiction.
 If your loved one is using more and more Molly and feels intensifying withdrawal symptoms when not using, getting help is essential for building and maintaining a lifelong recovery.

-At 12 Keys Rehab, our staff is experienced and understanding.
+Our staff is experienced and understanding.
 We are also well qualified to help you or your loved one recover from addiction.
 Our Molly addiction rehab center in FL employs medically assisted detox and full spectrum therapeutic care to address all aspects of addiction.
 From behavioral therapy to psychotherapy to 12 Step care, our clients learn why abuse became a problem and how they can avoid it in the future.
 Because we know that living a fun lifestyle is an essential part of the recovery process, our clients also enjoy a huge range of activities designed to make sober living enjoyable.